petercrackthecode/retool-takehome/list_of_bugs_and_suggestions.md

-## Retool listed bugs & suggestion:
+## Retool's list of bugs & suggestions:

 1. Cannot resize an image vertically (I’m not sure if this is intentionally designed since other components can be resized vertically).